ntk148v/lets-go/README.md

 ### 6.1.
 Which is what?

-* Let's define another type R that also implements the interface I:
+* Let's define another type R that also implements the interface I.

 ```Go
 type R struct { i int }